koide3/hdl_graph_slam/README.md

 ### hdl_graph_slam in docker

-If you still face the error, try our docker environment.
+If you still have the error, try our docker environment.
 You can build the docker image for *hdl_graph_slam* with:

 ```bash
 roscd hdl_graph_slam/docker